dashohoxha/killercoda-scenarios/linux-cli/part3/step3.md

 1. We will test regular expressions with `grep` (which means "global regular expression print").
-It searches text files for the occurrence text matching a specified regular expression and outputs any line containing a match to standard output.
+It searches text files for the occurrence of text matching a specified regular expression and outputs any line containing a match to standard output.

    `ls /usr/bin | grep zip`{{execute}}